diku-dk/sml-getopt/README.md

 in some cases (see examples below), but your users will likely appreciate the consistency with other programs.

+While the library is currently supplied only with MLB files, the code should work in any compliant SML compiler.
+CM files welcome!

 The implementation is based on [a Haskell library by Sven Panne](https://hackage.haskell.org/package/base/docs/System-Console-GetOpt.html).